 Cheap method of creating substantial deer proof tree guard

-If you have deer, wild boar, wild goats or rabbits, then you’ll need to protect your newly planted trees.
+If you have sheep, deer, wild boar, wild goats or rabbits, then you’ll need to protect your newly planted trees.

 This is a cheap method of creating a substantial tree guard, a big thank you to orchardist Martin Hayes for sharing his knowledge.